biozal/interview-memory-game-java/readme.md

 ## JSON Serialization

-It's recommended, but not required to use Google's GSON library for JSON Serialization.
+It's recommended, but not required to use Google's GSON library for JSON Serialization from JSON string data to POJOs.
 The repo for this can be found at:

 [https://github.com/google/gson](https://github.com/google/gson)

-The repo readme file provides links to user guides, API documentation, and tutorials.
+The repo readme file provides links to user guides, API documentation, and tutorials. f

 Change Log
 ==========